 Solving the dilemma

-Our solution is a significant improvement over first generation air lubrication technology.
+Our solution is a significant improvement over current air lubrication technology.

-Secondly, 1st generation systems inject air through multiple slots, orifices or ‘chests’.
-This often leads to a very uneven distribution of the air, which reduces the AL effect and leads to air losses.
-These designs are inherently unstable and difficult to control when the ship rolls or ‘drifts’.
-MPS Fluidic Air Lubrication garantees high stability during operation.
+Secondly, existing systems inject air through multiple slots, orifices or ‘chests’.
+This often leads to a very uneven distribution of the air, which reduces the Air Lubrication effect and leads to air losses.
+These designs are inherently unstable and difficult to control, when the ship rolls or ‘drifts’.
+MPS Fluidic Air Lubrication is designed for high stability during operation.

 INJECTION DIRECTLY INTO THE BOUNDARY LAYER